Meet A Manatee: Deep Dent

-Deep Dent is a male manatee and first appeared at the warm waters of Blue Spring State Park in the winter of 1979.
-We don’t know where he wintered before that, but we do know he must have liked what he saw, because Deep Dent has come back to Blue Spring many winters since that time.
+Deep Dent first appeared at the warm waters of Blue Spring State Park in winter 1979.
+We don’t know where he wintered before that but we do know he must have liked what he saw, because he has come back to Blue Spring many winters since then.

-You might be wondering how Deep Dent got his name.
-It’s because he first received a deep “dent-like” scar on his tail.
-Later, he got another one on his head, and he also has extensive scarring on his back.
-In the summer of 2010, Deep Dent received another “deep dent” in the middle of his lower back, along with a section taken out of his tail.
-Deep Dent got these scars when he met up with motorboats and propellers, and he was definitely on the losing side of those encounters.
-Manatees usually only travel three to five miles per hour, and Deep Dent is proof that they are no match for fast-moving boats.
+You might be wondering how Deep Dent got his name–it’s based on a deep, dent-like propeller scar on his tail.
+Later, he got another deep scar on his head, and he also has extensive scarring on his back.
+In summer 2010, he received another dent in his lower back, along with a section taken out of his tail.
+Manatees usually travel three to five miles per hour, and Deep Dent is proof that they are no match for fast-moving watercraft.

-Deep Dent is known to be a bit shy, and he is somewhat of a loner.
+He is known to be a bit shy, and he is somewhat of a loner.
 This is not unusual for manatees.
-They are what is called “semi-social” animals and can be found traveling alone or occasionally with other manatees.
+They are what is called “semisocial” animals and can be found traveling alone or occasionally with other manatees.
 Manatees sometimes meet in small, informal groups, but they have no leader or real herd structure.
-When manatees gather, it is mainly due to common habitat requirements such as warm water or food, or for mating purposes.
+When manatees gather, it is mainly due to common habitat requirements such as warm water, food, or mating purposes.

 Manatee researchers have documented that many manatees have preferred habitats they return to each year.
 Although Deep Dent appears to have adopted Blue Spring as his primary wintering area, he hasn’t fully committed to the park yet.
 His desire to travel and see other sites occasionally leads him to skip a season at Blue Spring or to depart early in the season for other destinations.
 This is not unusual for manatees who sometimes explore alternate warm-water sites in the winter.